Graciano López Jaena

 Graciano López y Jaena (December 18, 1856 – January 20, 1896), commonly known as Graciano López Jaena (/tl/), was a Filipino journalist, orator, reformist, and national hero who is well known for his newspaper, La Solidaridad (December 13, 1888).

 Philippine historians universally regard López Jaena, alongside legal scholar Marcelo H. del Pilar and polymath José Rizal, as the definitive triumvirate of Filipino propagandists.
 Of these three towering ilustrados (Filipino educated elite), López Jaena was the first to depart for Europe and arrive in Spain in 1880, where he arguably initiated the concerted political action that became the Propaganda Movement.

 This movement was a peaceful, yet fervent, crusade that vociferously advocated for the social, political, and economic reform of the then-Spanish colony of the Philippines, including demanding Philippine representation in the Spanish Cortes.
-Though non-violent, the intellectual and nationalist ferment created by the Movement, particularly through López Jaena's passionate essays like Fray Botod, played a crucial role in shaping a cohesive Philippine national identity and ultimately laying the intellectual foundation for the subsequent armed Philippine Revolution that officially erupted in Manila in 1896, just months after his untimely death from tuberculosis.
+Though non-violent, the intellectual and nationalist ferment created by the Movement, particularly through López Jaena's passionate essays like Fray Botod, played a crucial role in shaping a cohesive Philippine national identity and ultimately laying the intellectual foundation for the subsequent armed Philippine Revolution that officially erupted in Manila in 1896, just months after his untimely death from arterioscleriosis, possibly as a complication of tuberculosis.